-Theorem 5 If a faithful Bayesian network exists for a distribution, it is the minimal factorization.
+Theorem 1.4 If a faithful Bayesian network exists for a distribution, it is the minimal Bayesian network, i.e. the Bayesian network with the minimal number of edges.

-Proof Recall that the absence of an edge between two variables X and Y in a Bayesian network implies that there exists a set of variables S not containing X and Y that makes X and Y conditionally independent: $X \perp Y \mid S$ .
+Proof Recall that the absence of an edge between two variables X and Y in a Bayesian network implies that there exists a set of variables S not containing X and Y that makes X and Y conditionally independent: $X \perp \!\!\!\perp Y \mid S$.
 In case of faithfulness, the presence of an edge forbids the existence of such a set.
-Let A be a graph that has fewer edges then the faithful graph B. It follows that B contains an edge between two variables X and Y that A does not contain.
-The absence of the edge in A implies that X and Y become independent by conditioning on some set of the other variables.
-But this contradicts with the faithfulness of B which implies that X and Y cannot become independent.
+Let A be a graph that has fewer edges then the faithful graph B. It follows that B contains an edge between two variables X and Y become independent by conditioning on some set of the other variables.
+But this contradicts with the faithfulness of B which implies that X and Y cannot become independent. \Box